Bread Machine Orange Rolls

 I think the easiest and fastest way to prep this dough is in a bread machine.

-I always grab my Cuisinart bread maker when I want to make dough.
+I usually grab myย Cuisinart bread makerย when I just want to make dough for baking in the oven.
 I think it mixes the best out of the various bread machines we've tested.
+But in this case it was already busy working on another recipe so I grabbed the Breville.

 When you use a bread machine to prep dough you plan to bake in the oven, you cut down on a lot of the work time that leads up to the rolling stage.
 It is a very hands-off process.